Bruce[2].jpg (4158 bytes)

 Junk rigged Roberts 25 fitted with a junk style mainsail.
 This boat was built in Australia.

-The plans for all junk rigs come with special construction and control line (not shown here) plans and drawings.
+The boat plans for all junk rigs come with special construction and control line (not shown here) boat plans and drawings.

 Here follows a few thoughts from Robin Blain - of the Junk Rig Association: